-The Association for Post-natal illness, Meet-A-Mum Association, and the Royal College of Psychiatrists publish leaflets about puerperal psychosis.
+The Association for Post-natal Illness (PNI) and the Royal College of Psychiatrists publish leaflets about postpartum psychosis (PP).
 Links to these websites are available on our Useful Links page.

 Perinatal Mental Health Toolkit

 This toolkit is a set of relevant tools to assist members of the primary care team to deliver the highest quality care to women with mental health problems in the perinatal period.
 As well as offering a diverse collection of resources, the Perinatal Mental Health Toolkit gives details of additional learning for individual practitioners.

 'The Support after Suicide Partnership (SASP) is the UK’s national hub for organisations and individuals working across the UK to support people who have been bereaved or affected by suicide.
 We passionately believe that everyone bereaved or affected by suicide should be offered and receive timely and appropriate support.'